Behind the Scenes: Maximizing Male Fertility

 Conception is difficult at low sperm levels, because even at full count, only a fraction of sperm survive the difficult journey from the vagina through the uterus to the fallopian tubes, where conception takes place.
 The sperm must be strong swimmers.
 A man can have a low sperm count but still successfully conceive if his sperm have good motility.

 Semen analysis can tell you the quantity and quality of your sperm.
-If your sperm count is critically low, a drug called clomiphene citrate, which stimulates testosterone production, can sometimes boost sperm creation.
+If your sperm count is critically low, certain medications may stimulate testosterone production and sometimes boost sperm creation.

 One way to maintain healthy fertility is to adopt a fertility-friendly lifestyle.
 This can be done by avoiding smoking and alcohol.
 You can also increase your physical activity, eat right, and maintain a healthy weight.